 - Improving payment accuracy and appropriateness by focusing on the patient, rather than the volume of services provided.

-- Significantly reducing administrative burden on providers.
+- Significantly reducing the administrative burden on providers.

 Components of PDPM